 For a larger discussion of great guitar methods in general, do check out my article on 6 Method Books to the Rescue.
 For an in-depth look at the old classic guitar method that is still popularly in print read my Why the Carcassi Method Still Works.

+Invest in a good sheet music stand – see my article Best Music Stands for Classical Guitarists for suggestions.
 On a related technical issue of playing the classical guitar only with fingertips without using nails, check key details from my article Yes, You Can Play Without Nails.

 If you need help on sight-reading specifically, check out my recommendations here: 6 Sight-reading Methods for Classical Guitar.

 There is a widespread belief that classical guitar is a tough instrument to learn.
 It is certainly one of the toughest.
 So how much time should you invest in it before you see results?
 Most of us...